zachhhhh/WhisperLiveKit/README.md

 </p>

-WhisperLiveKit brings real-time speech transcription directly to your browser, with a ready-to-use backend+server and a simple frontend. ✨
+Real-time speech transcription directly to your browser, with a ready-to-use backend+server and a simple frontend. ✨

 #### Powered by Leading Research: